-A storage VPP aggregator may conduct only one test event per month for each unique combination of UDC and resource duration.
-Test events may count toward the maximum number of events.
+A storage VPP aggregator may conduct multiple test events per month per aggregation, but only the most recent test event will be used in the calculation of demonstrated capacity for that month.
+Test events included in the demonstrated capacity calculation count toward the maximum number of events.

-Day-of Events

-If an EEA Watch or above is issued for the same day by the host BA, the emergency trigger shall take effect at the later of the notice issued time rounded to the nearest hour, the notice start time rounded to the nearest hour, and 4:00 p.m., and last no later than 9:00 p.m.
-Day-of event triggers shall not change Day-ahead Event hours.
-If a Day-of Event is called following a partial-duration Day-ahead Event, the Day-of Event hours must be consecutive with the Day-ahead Event hours.
-Similar to Day-ahead Events, only the consecutive hours with the highest mean LMP shall be considered event hours, subject to the above constraint.
+• Day-of Events: If an EEA Watch or above is issued for the same day by the host BA, the emergency trigger shall take effect at the later of the notice issued time rounded to the nearest hour, the notice start time rounded to the nearest hour, and 4:00 p.m., and last no later than 9:00 p.m.
+Day-of event triggers shall not change day-ahead event hours.
+If a day-of Event is called following a partial-duration day-ahead event, the day-of event hours must be consecutive with the day-ahead event hours.
+Subject to this constraint, only the consecutive hours of the resource duration with the highest mean LMP shall be considered event hours, with ties in LMP going to the earlier set of hours.

-Day-of Event hours shall not be included in the demonstrated capacity calculation described in Section E.4 below and the VPPs dispatching during the event will be compensated at a rate of \$1 per kWh of net discharge.
-Event hours already triggered day-ahead are not considered Day-Of Event hours.
+Day-of event hours shall not be included in the demonstrated capacity calculation described in Section E.4 below and the VPPs dispatching during the event will be compensated at a rate of \$1 per kWh of net discharge.
+Day-ahead event hours, including test event hours, are not considered day-of event hours.